Best brew fests

 Millstream Brewing in Amana hosts the Festival of Iowa Beers over Labor Day weekend.

-June 15, Summer Beer Fest in St. Paul.
+June, Summer Beer Fest in St. Paul.
 Beer from more than 70 breweries will be available at this festival in the International Bazaar area of the Minnesota State Fairgrounds.
-Tickets are $40.

 There's a cask-tasting tent, music and food, and guests get to vote on the best Milwaukee beer.
-Tickets are $40 and go on sale March 1.
+Tickets go on sale March 1.

 Aug.
-3, Wheaton Ale Fest in Wheaton, Ill.
+2, Wheaton Ale Fest in Wheaton, Ill.
 The downtown festival in this west Chicago suburb features more than 100 craft beers plus food and music.
-Tickets are $45 and go on sale May 1.
+Tickets go on sale May 1.

-Tickets are $50 and sell out quickly; you'll need to send in a mail order for tickets postmarked May 7 or show up in person at noon May 6 at one of various vendors in Madison.
+Tickets sell out quickly; in early May, you'll need to send in a mail order for tickets or show up in person at one of various vendors in Madison.

 It's 1-6 p.m. in Olin-Turville Park, and brewmasters from more than 100 Midwest breweries serve samples of 500 beers.